Wise Man's Grandchild: Supporting characters

 The current king of the Earlshide Kingdom.
-Diseum's personality is lax and prefers to be called Uncle Dis by Shin as he himself sees Shin as his own nephew.
+Diseum's personality is lax, and he prefers to be called Uncle Dis by Shin, as he himself sees Shin as his own nephew.
 In his days at the Magic Academy, the student body was conscripted in the subjugation of the first Demonoid.
-The calamity brought near extinction to the Earlshide Kingdom and Diseum witnessed it all till Merlin and Melida arrive to combat and defeat the threat.
-Since then, Diseum befriended the duo after they are hailed as heroes.
+The calamity brought near extinction to the Earlshide Kingdom and Diseum witnessed it all till Merlin and Melida arrived to combat and defeat the threat.
+Since then, Diseum befriended the duo after they were hailed as heroes.
 After Diseum graduated from the academy, he accompanied Merlin Wolford and Melinda Bowen to live a vagabond life.
-Because he was treated as an apprentice or rather, a maid, the two treat him with little respect.
+Because he was treated as an apprentice or, rather, a maid, the two treat him with little respect.
 Apparently, at that time, because he left his position as the Crown Prince behind, Julia, who was his fiancée at that time, still can't get over that fact.